hschwaiger-usgs/volcano-ash3d/README.md

               If Ash3d_PostProc is to be built, this variable indicates if the dislin library is available on the system for plotting maps and/or vertical profiles.
+- `USEGNUPLOT  = [T] or F`
+              Gnuplot is used by default to create time-series ash accumulation plots.
+              If it is not installed, set this value to F.
 - `USEGMT      = [F]`
               If Ash3d_PostProc is to be built, this variable indicates if the GMT library is available on the system for plotting maps